ogaml/ogaml.github.io/_modules/ogamlcore/ll/window.md

 val has_focus : t -> bool
 {% endcapture %}
 {% capture description %}
-Return `true` iff the window has the focus.
+Return {% include inline-ocaml.html code='true' %} iff the window has the focus.
 This should prove useful when one wants to access the mouse or keyboard directly.
 {% endcapture %}